| Wills & Trusts|

 GENERAL CONTACT FORM

 A serious concern these days, especially in communicating with an attorney, is privacy.

 Multitasking computers are inherently susceptible to spying and invasion.

 Further, a multitasking operating system like Windows should be considered completely insecure.

-In case you haven't notice, Gmail and Outlook, free email servers, social media sites, smart speakers, etc., collect your data,
+In case you haven't noticed, Gmail and Outlook, free email servers, social media sites, smart speakers, etc., collect your data,

-including the content of emails, and use it to place adds on websites you visit.
-They also make it available to certain customers
+including the content of emails, and use it to place ads on websites you visit.

-With that said, if you are still a bit paranoid and want to encrypt your email before you send it,
+If you are a bit paranoid and want to encrypt your email before you send it,

-and assuming you are not suing Google or Microsoft or running from The CIA or other gov't agency,
+and assuming you are not running from the CIA,

 then using a simple encryption program will go a long way in making your communications more secure.